Diffusion-Based Mel-Spectrogram Enhancement for Personalized Speech Synthesis with Found Data: Related Work

 \subsection{Speech synthesis with found data}

 A number of previous studies have approached the problem of speech synthesis with found data. \cite{commonvoice, founddata} designed algorithms to automatically select clean recordings from crowd-sourced data.
-Others consider the situation when there are simply no high-quality samples in the found data. \cite{hsu2019disentangling, zhang2021denoispeech} augmented the TTS model with an additional noise embedding, which permits the separation of environmental noise from clean speech during TTS training.
+Others consider the situation when there are no high-quality samples in the found data. \cite{hsu2019disentangling, zhang2021denoispeech} augmented the TTS model with an additional noise embedding, which can separate environmental noise from clean speech during TTS model training.
 Another line of research \cite{valentini2018tasplp,valentini2016speech,wgan, improved_segan} approached the problem in two steps: pre-enhance the low-quality speech audio and then use the enhanced data for TTS model training.